marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

   sage: s = var('s')
   sage: assume(s > 10)
   sage: A(s) = definite_integral(f(x), x, 10, s)
-  sage: print "Die Fläche ist A(s) =", A(s)
+  sage: print "The area is given by A(s) =", A(s)

 .. end of output

-The described area is emphasized with yellow color in the figure.
+In the following figure, the area is highlighted in yellow.
 The value of :math:`s` can be changed dynamically and the content of the area is calculated and presented under the figure.